NETWORK SECURITY ASSESSMENT | 10 MIN READ

 Businesses who do business or will do business with the federal government will have to meet additional security guidelines, as well.

 The reality is that data breaches have become far too common, and with the government becoming more and more aware of the threat they are to American citizens, expect regulations and penalties to intensify.
-Running an annual security audit may no longer be just a best practice.
+Running an annual security assessment may no longer be just a best practice.
 Eventually, it's likely to become law (much like it is if you're doing business in Hong Kong and other parts of the world).

 Want to Learn More?